Pece17/LinuxServerManagement/README.md

 Docker Compose is now installed and tested on ```bustergraafinen```

-# Installing Portainer on Buster (Work in progress)
+# Installing Portainer on Buster

 Navigate to address https://computingforgeeks.com/install-docker-ui-manager-portainer/ to view the instructions for installing Portainer on ```bustergraafinen```